Angles/workingcopy-test/other-stuff/Fix Editorial MD Scrolling.md

-# GET NORMAL DESKTOP SCROLL Editorial's Markdown Exported as html with style.
+# GET NORMAL DESKTOP SCROLL with an Editorial Markdown file Exported as `html with styling` .

-## Issue: Preview - Copy HTML - Document with Styling.
-And Scrolling behavior in desktop browsers.
+## Issue: `Preview - Copy HTML - Document with Styling`, Looks cool, but Scrolling behavior in desktop browsers is messed up.

-The amazing **Editorial IOS app** (see)[http://omz-software.com/editorial/] has an excellent Markdown preview from which you can copy the html with styling to the clipboard.
+The amazing **Editorial IOS app** [see](http://omz-software.com/editorial/) has an excellent Markdown preview from which you can copy the **html with styling** to the clipboard.
 You can paste this HTML into a new file, BUT in my experience, **it will not scroll correctly in MY desktop browsers.**

-### FIX: as of this date, it works for me.
+# To FIX Scrolling: as of this date, it works for me.
 (No guarantees for you ;)

-IN THE HEAD, CSS BLOCK OF THE EXPORTED HTML DOC, COMMENT OUT THESE ITEMS:
+## In the HEAD section, CSS BLOCK OF THE EXPORTED HTML DOC, COMMENT OUT THESE ITEMS

-This change:
+* This change:
 ` //overflow: hidden; `

-Look in ` #content-wrapper ` or anywhere else you find them, this change:
+* Look in ` #content-wrapper ` or anywhere else you find these, this change:
 ` //overflow-y: scroll; `
-**AND**
+` AND`
 ` //overflow-x: hidden; `

-Also, in CSS ` pre ` or maybe elsewhere in CSS, this change:
+* Also, in CSS ` pre ` or maybe elsewhere in CSS, this change:
 ` //whites-space: nowrap; `

-These should give expexted results on desktop browsers.
+That should give expexted results on desktop browsers.
 No Guarantees.